This format will automatically release each module of your course on a weekly basis.

 Drag-and-drop the “Sequence” element and link it to the trigger event (“purchase” or “newsletter sign up”)

-Open the “Send HTTP Post” process, and set the “POST URL” to the one specified inside the Integrations guide.
+Open the “Send HTTP Post” process, and set the “POST URL”.

 Using “Merge” fields to add the login information to the email